kshashikumar/dbfuse-ai/README.md

   - `-p, --port <number>`: Server port (default 5000)
   - `--dbuser <username>` and `--dbpass <password>`: Set Basic Auth credentials for the web UI
   - `--model <name>` and `--apikey <key>`: Enable AI with the selected model and API key
+  - `--connections-key <value>`: Provide the AES-256 key used to encrypt `dbConnections.json` (type `clear` to disable)
+  - `--connections-reset`: Delete `dbConnections.json` before starting (useful if you've lost the encryption key)
   - `-v, --verbose`: Show detailed prompts and info in the CLI

   Supported AI providers include: Gemini, OpenAI, Anthropic, Mistral, Cohere, Hugging Face, and Perplexity.
-Without `--model` and `--apikey`, the CLI will ask whether to enable AI and guide you interactively.
+Without `--model`, `--apikey`, or `--connections-key`, the CLI will walk you through the required prompts (you can press Enter to keep plaintext storage if you do not want encryption).

   Then open http://localhost:5000.